 - Help desks: Traditional help desk software emerged for exactly this purpose — to help support teams convert customer requests into tickets that are trackable, assignable, and easily indexed.
 While they solve some collaboration challenges, usually only the support team will tolerate them due to price and usability.
 That silos critical customer context in a tool that only Support is using and leaves other high email-volume teams (like Sales, Recruiting, or Finance) without a solution.

 We believe the ideal solution is a hybrid these two, and that’s what we’re trying to build here at Front.
-A centralized communication platform for any kind of team that brings together the raw features of an email client with the power of a help desk.
-A shared inbox platform that sits invisibly on top of your regular email client, so your customers feel like they’re receiving personal emails instead of ticketed auto-replies.
+Front brings the power of an email client and a help desk into one centralized communication platform, beneficial for any kind of team.
+A shared inbox platform sits invisibly on top of your regular email client, so your customers feel like they’re receiving personal emails instead of ticketed auto-replies.

 We’ve talked to a lot of teams that shy away from the idea of a shared inbox at first — afraid of lost messages, clunky message formats, or wasted time spent sorting through a cluttered inbox.